Cancellation Watch Column:

 This has to do with the factors mentioned above.
 The two most important things to look at for a show are its ratings and the network it airs on (and if it airs on Fridays, it is usually given some slack).
 Shows that air on the Broadcast Networks are usually held to the highest standards and as recently as the 2014-15 season needed to average a 2.0 rating or higher in the 18-49 demographic based on the overnights to be safe (a 1.5 or higher should be enough if they air on Fridays).
 Shows that aired on the fifth place network The CW have had much lower ratings and could typically get a renewal with a 0.7 ratings average or higher.
 Shows on the cable networks like Syfy have recently survived with ratings as low as the 0.2 level.
 In the current Ratings-pocalypse environment, though, these numbers are sinking lower and shows like ABC’s Agents of SHIELD was renewed after only averaging a 1.2 rating in the 2015-16 season.
 It’s hard to tell if the numbers have bottomed out yet (probably not), so stay tuned to this site to see how they trend in the coming season and beyond.
 But the fact is that the ratings level a show needs to sustain itself can vary by network and by the night it airs.

 ABC, FOX, CBS, and NBC.
 These are the old school broadcast networks that air on the “free” airwaves, three of which outdate the relatively newer cable/satellite channels (FOX came into existence in 1986).
 These have typically been the most watched networks and usually the highest rated programs air during the Prime Time hours on these channels.
-They once had a monolithic hold on the weekly evening hours of programming, but the last few years the cable channels have been challenging their prominence with shows like The Walking Dead (currently the highest rated non-sports program on television), Game of Thrones, Sons of Anarchy, Breaking Bad, etc. But still, they are considered the most influential of the television networks even if that status is definitely waning.
+They once had a monolithic hold on the weekly evening hours of programming, but the last few years the cable channels have been challenging their prominence with shows like The Walking Dead, Game of Thrones, Sons of Anarchy, Breaking Bad, etc. But still, they are considered the most influential of the television networks even if that status is definitely waning.

 This refers to a show’s ratings numbers in comparison to the other shows on the same network during the same season.
 I could tell you that Syfy’s Killjoys has a 0.2 average rating based on the overnights in the 18-49 demographic, The CW’s Arrow has a 1.0 average, and FOX’s Almost Human has a 2.0 rating, but without proper context you can’t judge whether those are good or bad numbers.
 The fact is that Killjoys and Arrow were both renewed in the 2014-15 season with those numbers, but Almost Human got the ax in the 2013-14 season with the higher numbers.
 Each network has different thresholds it expects its shows to perform at and you have to base a show’s performance on where it stands in relation to the other shows on its network.
 The TV by the Numbers guys track this closely for the broadcast networks with their Renewal/Cancel index and my Scorecard also factors this into the mix.
 There are other factors that come into play as well, but this is a typically very reliable way of determining if a shows ratings are considered good or bad for its network.